drshahizan/book-eda/tools/r.md

 Table 1 is a common format to show summary statistics of data that is used in medical research papers.
 You can use a various data wrangling mehods such as Group By, Summarize, etc. to calculate such statistics.
 But, in R, there is a package called ‘tableone’, which is designed to generate the Table 1 information.
 This means, you can quickly use the package to generate Table 1 information in Exploratory.

 There are two ways to use this package.
-1. One way is to use Note, which is based on RMarkdown, where you can directly write R script with the ‘tableone’ package and produce the result as output.
+1. Use Note, which is built on RMarkdown and allows you to construct R scripts directly using the ‘tableone‘ package and output the results.
 This is a simple and quick solution if you are ok with the output in Note.
 2. Another is to create a custom R function with the ‘tableone’ package and call it as a data wrangling step.
 This would take a bit of steps, but since you will get the result in a data frame format you will be able to use the data in a more flexible way.

 tableone was inspired by descriptive statistics functions in Deducer , a Java-based GUI package by Ian Fellows.
 This package does not require GUI or Java, and intended for command-line users.